InitPHP/Curl/README.md

 - `allow_redirects` : Boolean.
 If the destination URL is redirecting; Defines whether the redirect is to be followed.
 Its default value is `false`.
 - `max_redirects` : Integer.
 If URL redirects are to be followed, it defines the maximum number of redirects to follow.
 Its default value is `3`.
 - `timeout` : Integer.
 Maximum seconds to wait for URL to respond.
 A number of 0 or less means there is no limit.
 Its default value is `0`.
+- `timeout_ms` : Integer.
+Maximum microseconds to wait for URL to respond.
+A number of 0 or less means there is no limit.
+Its default value is `0`.
+It is not used if it is defined in seconds with "`timeout`".
 - `ssl` : Boolean.
 Defines whether the request will be made over SSL.
 Its default value is `true`.
 - `proxy` : Defines the proxy to use.
 Its default value is `null`